ivanitlearning/AWS-Associate-Courses/README.md

 - environment the instance is in.
 - You can find out about the networking or user-data among other things.
 - This is not authenticated or encrypted.
 Anyone who can gain access to the instance can see the meta-data.
 This can be restricted by local firewall

+Can use [this Bash script](http://s3.amazonaws.com/ec2metadata/ec2-metadata) to work with the metadata API

 ---